DanielT000/CTFwriteups/SEETF2022/Probability.md

     r.recvline()
     x = r.recvuntil(b" ")[:-1].decode()
-    if (x != "You"):                        # if we did not bust, the dealer will play and we will get more floats r.sendline(b"s")
+    if (x != "You"):                        # if we did not bust, we can stand, the dealer will play and we will get more floats r.sendline(b"s")
         RES = r.recvuntil(b"Score: ").decode()
         search = re.findall('\[(.*)\]', RES, re.IGNORECASE) # extract the floats from the dealer's turn